arbor-sim/arbor/doc/tutorial/mpi.rst

    1. Building a basic MPI aware :py:class:`arbor.context` to run a network.
       This requires that you have built Arbor with MPI support enabled.
-   2. Running the simulation and extract the results.
+   2. Running the simulation and extracting the results.

 The recipe
 **********